aws-amplify/amplify-ios-maplibre/README.md

 - Brokers communication between Amplify and MapLibre by providing functions and extensions that simplify using Amplify Geo with MapLibre.

-- Provide SwiftUI support for MapLibre that adds `AMLMapView` (Amplify MapLibre MapView) and `AMLMapCompositeView` Views around MapLibre's MGLMapView.
+- Provide SwiftUI support for MapLibre that adds `AMLMapView` (Amplify MapLibre MapView) and `AMLMapCompositeView` Views around MapLibre's MLNMapView.
 This introduces SwiftUI support to the MapLibre SDK for iOS.
-It provides a subset of MGLMapView functionality that can be used for displaying and interacting with a map; providing APIs to track state changes, inject custom implementations for user interaction, and define settings.
+It provides a subset of MLNMapView functionality that can be used for displaying and interacting with a map; providing APIs to track state changes, inject custom implementations for user interaction, and define settings.

 ## Usage